 A course approval form must be submitted if you intend to make revisions to an existing course.
 Please check the box at the top of the form indicating whether you are submitting a major or a minor revision of an existing course.
 Major revisions include any change that modifies the enrollment restrictions, prerequisites, number of minutes or days that the course is meeting, and/or substantive alterations to the description.
 All changes require department chair approval.
 Major revisions to existing courses will be reviewed by the CEP but will not be reviewed by the faculty as a whole.

-Faculty proposing courses outside of a department, such as colloquia, must notify the Dean of the Faculty for her approval after the proposal has been finalized.
+Proposals for courses to be listed in more than one department need approval by chairs of each department.
+Faculty proposing courses outside of a department, such as colloquia, must notify the Provost and Dean of the Faculty for her approval after the proposal has been finalized.

 On behalf of the Committee on Educational Policy

 Jalen Woodard ’23